 Moped-style electric bikes are generally street legal, but their legality heavily depends on state and local regulations, particularly concerning motor power, top speed, and the presence of operable pedals.
 Many states adopt a three-class system for eBikes, with some moped-style eBikes fitting into Class 2 or 3, while others with higher power or speed may be classified as mopeds or even motorcycles, requiring licenses, registration, and insurance.
+What accessories are included with purchase?

 What Defines a Moped-Style eBike in State Laws?